How to scrape a sitemap and crawl every page

 }

-// Return the page URLs in a sitemap.
-If the document is a sitemap index,
+// return the page URLs in a sitemap. if the document is a sitemap index,

 // recurse into each child sitemap and concatenate their URLs.